krishnajiraoh/my-learning-materials/Deep Learning/Deep Learning.md

 	- However, when more layers are used, it can cause the gradient to be too small for training to work effectively.

 	- Gradients of neural networks are found using backpropagation.
-	- Simply put, backpropagation finds the derivatives of the network by moving layer by layer from the final layer to the initial one.
+	- Simply put, backpropagation finds the derivatives of the network by moving layer by layer from the final layer to the initial one
-	- By the chain rule, the derivatives of each layer are multiplied down the network (from the final layer to the initial) to compute the derivatives of the initial layers.
+	- By the chain rule, the derivatives of each layer are multiplied down the network (from final to initial) to compute the derivatives of the initial layers

 	- However, when n hidden layers use an activation like the sigmoid function, n small derivatives are multiplied together.
-Thus, the gradient decreases exponentially as we propagate down to the initial layers.
+    	- Thus, the gradient decreases exponentially as we propagate down to the initial layers.
 	- A small gradient means that the weights and biases of the initial layers will not be updated effectively with each training session.
-Since these initial layers are often crucial to recognizing the core elements of the input data, it can lead to overall inaccuracy of the whole network.
+    	- Since these initial layers are often crucial to recognizing the core elements of the input data, it can lead to overall inaccuracy of the whole network.

 ## Solution:
 	- ReLU